shelleyshuzhang/cs3500spreadsheet/README.txt

 1. Features Interface:
 Include features methods which should be implements by the controller class.
 2. BasicController implements Feature Interface:
-In the Constructor of the BasicController takes in a model and a view, the model is ediatble.
+In the Constructor of the BasicController takes in a model and a view, the model is editable.
 BasicController add itself as a feature listener to the view, it accomplishing features by coordinate model and view.
-The reason we choose this design is, because "hearing from outside" (like hearing from mouse clicked, button clicked...)will done by Listener in view's packege, it do not bond the controller with specific library.
+The reason we choose this design is, because "hearing from outside" (like hearing from mouse clicked, button clicked...)will done by Listener in view's package, it do not bond the controller with specific library.
 It just responds when user doing something on the view (on the GUI), but do not exactly heard directly from the user (view heard directly from the user).

 Listener: